mbrsagor/mbrsagor/README.md

 ### Hi there, I'm Bozlur Rosid Sagor

-> Hello this is Bozlur Rosid Sagor.
-I'm a professional software engineer 2 year solid experience software development (Back-end/Front-end/DevOps).
+> Hello this is Bozlur Rosid Sagor from Dhaka-Bangladesh.
+I'm a professional software engineer with 2 year solid experiences in software development (Back-end/Front-end/DevOps).

 ###### Areas of Expertise
 - Full Stack Software Development